Corinne Calvet: Hal Wallis and 20th Century Fox

 Wallis put her in My Friend Irma Goes West (1950) a film best remembered for being the second movie released starring Martin and Lewis.
 "I couldn't believe he would cast me in such a script", she later recalled.
 "Rope of Sand had made me a valuable property.
 Doing this film would ruin my chances of rising higher as a dramatic star."

-In January 1950, Hedda Hopper claimed that Calvert's "ego s [now] so inflated I doubt if she could get inside a jumping rope...Corinne thinks she's god's gift to America instead of being grateful for the opportunity after flopping at two studios."
+In January 1950, Hedda Hopper claimed that Calvert's "ego is [now] so inflated I doubt if she could get inside a jumping rope...Corinne thinks she's god's gift to America instead of being grateful for the opportunity after flopping at two studios."

 At Paramount, she did Quebec (1951) with John Drew Barrymore, a film about the Lower Canada Rebellion.

 20th Century Fox borrowed her to play Danny Kaye's leading lady in On the Riviera (1951), which earned her a Roscoe by the Harvard Lampoon for giving one of the worst film performances of 1951.

 Wallis co starred her with Joseph Cotten in Peking Express (1951) and Martin and Lewis in Sailor Beware (1952).

 John Ford re-teamed her with Dailey in What Price Glory (1952).
 Calvet began appearing on television shows like Lux Video Theatre.

 She made a television appearance on The Colgate Comedy Hour with Donald O'Connor on February 3, 1952.
 She also appeared on the game show The Name's the Same, in the "I'd Like to Be" segment, where she stumped the panel with her choice of Rocky Marciano.

 At Paramount, she did Thunder in the East (1953) with Alan Ladd, then at Fox was Rory Calhoun's leading lady in Powder River (1953).

 Paramount put her in the thriller Flight to Tangier (1953), and she appeared on Ford Television Theatre.
 She developed a night club act and toured the U.S.

 In April 1954, she tried to commit suicide.